-I have no love for health insurance companies either, but the anger that physicians and patients feel about them should probably be more evenly distributed between the insurance companies, the health care providers, the lawyers, the government, and anyone that receives the benefits.
+I have no love for health insurance companies either, but the anger that physicians and patients feel about them should probably be more evenly distributed between the insurance companies, the healthcare providers, the lawyers, the government, and anyone that receives the benefits.
 Like most of our modern “messes,” it started with a mixture of theory, good intentions, self-interest, and lack of appreciation of the consequences of government policy decisions.
 From that point, it evolved in directions that reflected the competing interests of the parties involved.
-But this is not going to be a historical treatise about how we arrived to where we are, instead it’s a description of where we are, so we can best move forward with our eyes open.
+But this is not going to be a historical treatise about how we arrived at where we are, instead, it’s a description of where we are, so we can best move forward with our eyes open.

 Your insurance policy is a contract.
 Like me, you’ve probably never seen this contract.
 In my case, I’m not a party of this contract, it is between the Hershey Medical Center and Highmark Blue Cross Blue Shield.
 However, the simplified core of the contract is that the insurance company will cover medically necessary medical interventions in exchange for a premium.
 Both sides voluntarily enter into this agreement, and I voluntarily signed up for the benefit.

 The medical interventions are paid for out of a pot of money that all members of the “premium paying community” pay into.
 Like all communitarian arrangements, the labor of the healthy pay for the medical interventions of those that need them.
 The insurance company keeps a portion of this money because of the services it provides.
 This includes: defining “medical necessity” for the group, negotiating a lower “price” for the medical interventions, following the laws that regulate this financial product, and marketing the product to encourage new members to join the “premium paying community.”